mksaraf/kubernetes-lab-tutorial/content/podsecurity.md

 Note: *the user the container runs as is specified in the container image.
 In a Dockerfile, this is done using the ``USER`` directive.
 If omitted, the container always runs as root.*

+In the next examples, we'll set the security context of an individual container.
+Several of these options can also be set at the pod level: they serve as a default for all the pod’s containers but can be overridden at the container level.

 ## Run a pod as a specified user
 To run a pod under a different user id than that is specified into the container image, we’ll need to set the pod’s security context to run as a different user as shown in the ``pod-as-user-guest.yaml`` descriptor file